Expium/ghi2jira/README.md

 This software communicates with Github's v3 API, to export the "Issues" from a project in to a format JIRA can import.

+The software is written in Clojure, and is primarily intended for use by people comfortable running a Clojure program, but some users have gotten good results without any Clojure knowledge.

+## 2017 Status Update

+Although much of this code was written several years ago and unchanged since, updates provided by contributors have kept the software able to run and produce good results with current 2017 versions of Jira and Clojure.
+Users are encouraged to give it a try.

+## Technical and version details

 The source is set up for both leiningen and Eclipse, as I sometimes use the latter.
+If you're simply running the software, Leiningen is easy to set up as described below.

-Note that comment import is broken in JIRA import 4.1.4, and works correctly starting with JIRA import 4.2.
-As of June 2012, unfortunately the version deployed in JIRA OnDemand is 4.1.4.
+Note that comment import was broken in JIRA import 4.1.4, and worked correctly starting with JIRA import 4.2.
+It is since been updated to work with versions as high as Jira 7.

 For background information, see the announcement blog post: